Video games: No longer just for kids

 Traynor, who once competed in leagues but hasn’t bowled in nearly 70 years, said the Wii® sports games give her the opportunity to reconnect to many of the activities she enjoyed in her formative years.

 “I try to play as much as I can,” said Traynor, a resident of Sheldon Oaks retirement community in Eugene, Ore.
 “I’ve always been sports-minded and like watching sports.
 Playing on the Wii® is just fun to see how you can do, and it’s exercise.”

 Traynor is among a growing number of seniors participating in video games.
-According to the Entertainment Software Association, 26 percent of people over the age of 50 played video games in 2008, compared to just 9 percent in 1999.
-That number is expected to increase as the popularity and visibility of current video game platforms continue to grow.
+According to the Entertainment Software Association, 48 percent of people over the age of 50 played video games in 2013, compared to just 9 percent in 1999.

 With the rise in video game usage among seniors, researchers have conducted studies that found video games provide much more than simply entertainment value.